Andrew Williamson (soldier): Fall of Charleston

 In 1778 Williamson was commissioned as a brigadier general in the militia.
-That year the Southern Campaign was heating up and he took part in the third Florida-Georgia expedition against the British in Florida. the first two expeditions had been failures.
+That year the Southern Campaign was intensifying, and he took part in the third Florida-Georgia expedition against the British in Florida, after the first two had failed.
 They intended to take the city of St. Augustine.
 Williamson commanded three militias and went to battle with three other commanders on the Patriot side.
 While they suffered short rations and a high rate of desertions on the lengthy expedition, Williamson was known to have supplied his troops better than the others.
-He was well liked as a commander and the Cherokee called him “Warrior Beloved Man.”
+He was well-liked as a commander; the Cherokee called him "Warrior Beloved Man."

-Charleston fell in 1780 after a month-long siege and 5,000 American troops were captured.
+Charleston fell in 1780 after a month-long siege, and 5,000 American troops were captured.
 Most people felt that South Carolina and Georgia were effectively finished.
-"This event seemed to all, except the boldest spirits, to be the end of the struggle in that part of South Carolina, if not in the whole State.
+"This event seemed to all, except the boldest spirits, to be the end of the American struggle in that part of South Carolina, if not in the whole state.
 The British regarded the country as not only conquered, but subdued."
 They established a garrison at Ninety Six, which had effectively surrendered, and developed an earthen star fort there.
 Williamson had been at Augusta, where the British avoided battle.

 He queried his forces, and most of the officers and men wanted to accept British terms and take parole.
 The British were trying to dismantle the opposition by offering the rebels parole and protection, if they promised not to take arms against the Crown again, nor incite others to do so.
 Some more prominent officers and men they wanted to send to Caribbean islands for the duration.

 Williamson returned to White Hall and carefully approached the British.
-Other of his comrades sought "peace", although surrender was not discussed.
+Others of his comrades sought "peace", although surrender was not discussed.
 Williamson wanted to stay at his plantation, but he was considered a prize by the British.
 He was said to try to persuade other leaders in South Carolina to follow his lead, specifically Pickens, Hammond, Bowie and Rapley.
-Historian Llewellyn M. Toulmin's conclusion based on the documentation and Williamson's actions is that he had taken protection and was assisting the British, including supplying them.
+Historian Llewellyn M. Toulmin's conclusion, based on the documentation and Williamson's actions, is that he had taken protection and was assisting the British, including supplying them.
 Several other leading officers sought peace with the British.

 Some later returned to the Rebel side, angered as the British tried to have senior officers rally younger men against the American cause.
 In addition, Loyalists had caused damage in the district and aroused hostility.